Construction Accountants

 Growth advisory services

-Construction accounting is a combination of compliance, financial management and planning.
-Our bespoke accounting services mean construction businesses can take on the financial complexities while focusing on growth and profitability.
+Construction accounting blends compliance, financial management, and strategic planning.
+Our bespoke tax services help construction businesses handle financial complexities while focusing on growth and boosting profitability.

 Construction accounting vs standard accounting

-2. Percentage of Completion Method: Recognising revenue based on percentage of work completed gives a more accurate financial picture.
-This method aligns income with project progress and shows earned revenue against incurred costs.
+2. Percentage of Completion Method: Recognising revenue based on the percentage of work finished provides a realistic financial picture aligned with project progress.

-4. CIS Compliance: Contractors and subcontractors must comply with the Construction Industry Scheme (CIS).
-Compliance avoids penalties and keeps the business in line with HMRC rules.
+4. CIS Compliance: Contractors and subcontractors must follow the Construction Industry Scheme to avoid penalties and ensure correct tax deductions from subcontractor’s payments.

 What is the Construction Industry Scheme?